Flechman/flechman.github.io/concurrent_algo.md

 * Instances communicate with eachother through registers and consensus objects.
 * Processes share an array of N MRSW registers called `REQ` (N being the number of processes).
 * Processes share an array of Consensus instances `CONS` (of possibly infinite size, actually the size of the number of total requests made to the object at the end of execution).
-* Each process has its own local data structures: a list `PERF` storing requests that the process has performed, and a list `INV` of requests that the process still needs to perform.
+* Each process has its own local data structures: a list `perf` storing requests that the process has performed, and a list `inv` of requests that the process still needs to perform.
 We explain what this is later.
 * Note that every requests are uniquely identified

 Now, the algorithm goes as follows.